Can You Get SSDI for Avascular Necrosis?

 Can You Get SSDI for Avascular Necrosis??

-TL;DR: Yes.
+Yes.
 Avascular necrosis (osteonecrosis) is bone death caused by reduced blood supply, most commonly affecting the hip.
 When AVN causes joint collapse, it creates severe pain and mobility limitations that frequently qualify for SSDI.
+The SSA evaluates AVN under Listing 1.18 (abnormality of a major joint) and considers whether you can walk effectively and perform work-related physical activities.